nexiuslabs/nexiusacademyskillsfuture/DEPLOYMENT.md

 ### 1. Rotate Your Google API Key (CRITICAL)

-Since your API key `AIzaSyAAcjaRwevSWP0GNwweSmZejkvxhyMDA1s` was exposed in client-side code, you must create a new one:
+Since your previous API key was exposed in client-side code, you must create a new one:

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Navigate to APIs & Services > Credentials